Metropolitan Borough of Battersea: Coat of arms

 In 1901, the borough adopted an unofficial coat of arms, consisting of a shield vertically divided blue and white, the division line being indented (in heraldry-speak Party per pale indented azure and argent).
 This design was taken from a flag dating from 1803.
 On top of the shield was a dove bearing an olive branch.
 The Latin motto was Non Mihi, Non Tibi, Sed Nobis, or "Neither for myself, nor for yourself, but for us".

 In 1955, the borough received an official grant from the College of Arms, based on the old device.
 The colours in the shield were reversed, and a bordure or heraldic border added.
 The bordure consisted of silver and blue waves, representative of the River Thames, and bore sixteen gold stars for the sixteen wards of the borough.
 The new crest on top of the helm was the dove of the 1901 design, with the addition of sprigs of lavender, for the old lavender fields of the area, and Lavender Hill, the main road of Battersea.
 The old motto was retained.

-Population and area

-The area of the borough was 2163 acre.
-The population recorded in the Census was: